 While a judge has the authority to order disputing parties to attend mediation, any agreements made during mediation must be made voluntarily.
 If the parties cannot reach an agreement, they will go back to court, where a judge will decide on their conflicts.

 While a mediator facilitates contentious discussions on neutral ground, mediators do not make decisions.
-For example, in divorce mediation, the mediator will have general knowledge of the marriage’s background and dissolution but will not speak on fault matters.
+In divorce mediation, the mediator will have general knowledge of the former couple’s background and dissolution but will not speak on fault matters.
 The mediator’s primary obligation is making sure that decisions are made fairly.
 However, it is not the mediator’s responsibility to ensure that an agreement’s conditions are equal and fair.
-The mediator should conclude the mediation if the parties cannot have a moderately sensible debate for whatever reason.
+The mediator should conclude the mediation if the parties cannot have a moderately sensible debate for any reason.

 What Are the Benefits of Private Mediation?